-Still, Samsung’s first Android phone was well-received and paved the way for the Samsung Galaxy S a year later.
+Still, Samsung’s first Android phone was well-received and paved the way for the Samsung Galaxy S series, which would debut only a year later.
 The latter brought numerous improvements — a sleeker design, a 1GHz processor, and a larger 4.0-inch display, among others.
 Samsung eventually sold over 25 million units of the Galaxy S. And while the company continued to release phones running non-Android operating systems for a few years, that ended in 2017 with the Samsung Z4.

 Were Samsung phones a big deal back in the day?

 While the original Samsung Galaxy and Galaxy S were successful enough, they faced tough competition from the likes of HTC, Motorola, Nokia, and even BlackBerry.
 According to data from Statista, Samsung’s global market share didn’t exceed 5% until 2010.
 By comparison, Nokia had cornered nearly 40% of the market at that point.

 Indeed, it wasn’t until the Galaxy S2 and S3 that the company really gained momentum in the Android and broader phone market.
 However, Samsung’s fortune flipped rather quickly after that.
 The Galaxy S3 was one of the first Android smartphones to properly compete with the iPhone.
 In fact, Samsung sold nearly as many units as the iPhone 5 that year.

 The Galaxy S3 marked an inflection point for Samsung.